vibeus/vibe-website/content/documents/how-to-use-digital-white-board.md

 ---
 url: /how-to-use-digital-white-board/
-title: &title How to Use a Digital White Board
+title: &title How to Use Digital White Board
+description: Curious about how to use a digital white board?
+Check out our comprehensive guide
 content_link_target_blank: true

 hero: